 One of the first things that counties and organizations can do when planning their father engagement approach is to create a logic model that graphically depicts their resources, activities, and projected outcomes. <more>

 Logic Models Used in California's Father Engagement Efforts

-Strategies, a nationally recognized alliance of professional trainers, organizational development coaches, facilitators, and support staff whose mission is to provide quality training, coaching, facilitation, curriculum development, and practical application of research, presents a logic model as an example.
+Strategies, a nationally recognized alliance of professional trainers, organizational development coaches, facilitators, and support staff, whose mission is to provide quality training, coaching, facilitation, curriculum development, and practical application of research, present a logic model as an example.

 - Napa County uses this logic model to help guide their father engagement activities.